psf/black/README.md

 > “Any color you like.”

 _Black_ is the uncompromising Python code formatter.
-By using it, you agree to cede control over minutiae of hand-formatting.
+By using it, you agree to code control over minutes of hand-formatting.
 In return, _Black_ gives you speed, determinism, and freedom from `pycodestyle` nagging about formatting.
 You will save time and mental energy for more important matters.